nephlm/gnosis2/docs/source/world_creation/facts.md

-* If the demiurge that creates the fact is controlled by the GM, the player with a demiurge with the most Logos gets to decide on the first price.
+* If the demiurge that creates the fact is controlled by the GM, the player with a demiurge with the most Logos gets to decide on the first price for the session.
-    * The responsibility move clockwise around the table for the remainder of the session.
+    * The responsibility moves clockwise around the table for the remainder of the session.

 The demiurge spending the Logos, can refuse to pay the